disastrid/instruments_lab/docs/_research/absurd-music-design.md

 ***John Bowers***

-[John Bowers](http://www.jmbowers.net/index.html) works with home-brew electronics, self-made instruments and reconstructions of antique image and sound-making devices, alongside contemporary digital technology.
-He is concerned with making performance environments, which combine sound, vision and human gesture at a fundamental material level.
-Former researcher at the [Interaction Research Studio](https://www.gold.ac.uk/interaction/) - Goldsmiths University of London he is currently professor of Creative Digital Practice and director of [Culture Lab](https://www.ncl.ac.uk/culturelab/about/#digitalculturesstudio) at Newcastle University.
+[John Bowers](https://www.ncl.ac.uk/sacs/staff/profile/johnbowers.html) (UK) works with modular synthesisers, home-brew electronics, reconstructions of antique image and sound-making devices, self-made software, field recordings and esoteric sensor systems.
+He makes performance environments which mix sound, image and gesture at a fundamental material level, sometimes accompanied by spoken text.
+Former researcher in the [Interaction Research Studio](https://www.gold.ac.uk/interaction/) - Goldsmiths University of London, he is currently Professor of Creative Digital Practice in Culture Lab and Fine Art, Newcastle University, and helps coordinate the label Onoma Research.

 ***Hannah Perner-Wilson***

-[Hannah Perner-Wilson](https://www.plusea.at) explores the electrical properties of materials and traditional and contemporary craft techniques, developing new techniques for building electronics that emphasize materiality and process.
+[Hannah Perner-Wilson](https://www.plusea.at) (AT) explores the electrical properties of materials and traditional and contemporary craft techniques, developing new techniques for building electronics that emphasize materiality and process.
 She believes that this will allow us to build electronics that are more diverse, understandable and expressive than electronics currently are.
 She is part of the collective [KOBAKANT](https://www.kobakant.at/?category_name=work) which, amongst many commissions and art projects, published an online database [How To Get What You Want](https://www.kobakant.at/DIY/) for sharing DIY wearable technology approach.

 ___
 ___